 However, Stash puts that investing power in your hands.
 It believes that since it’s your money, you should have control over what you invest in.
 You choose the different investments that make up your portfolio.
 This may seem daunting, especially for those who have never invested before, but the company gives you the necessary guidance to help you make the right decisions for you.

 Beginner investors looking for a hands-on experience; Investors who care about what they invest in.

-Stash helps you start investing on your own, but at a higher management fee than other services.
+Stash helps you start investing on your own, but its ETF costs may run higher than other services.

 Pricing: How Much Does Stash Invest Cost?